GW-JAX-Team/jim/README.md

 # Performance

-The performance of Jim will vary depending on the hardware available.
-Under optimal conditions, the CUDA installation can achieve parameter estimation in ~1 min on an Nvidia A100 GPU for a binary neutron star (see [paper](https://github.com/kazewong/TurboPE/) for details).
-If a GPU is not available, JAX will fall back on CPUs, and you will see a message like this on execution:
+Jim's performance varies with available hardware.
+Under optimal conditions with CUDA, parameter estimation for a binary neutron star can complete in ~1 minute on an NVIDIA A100 GPU (see [paper](https://github.com/kazewong/TurboPE/) for details).

+If no GPU is available, JAX will automatically fall back to CPU execution, displaying:

 ```
 No GPU/TPU found, falling back to CPU.